 3) Rock climbing

 Despite the fact that you are equipped with countless safety equipment to ensure you can survive an accidental fall off the rock wall, such as a safety harness, or collisions with the rock wall, such as knee pads and helmets, many choose to forgo the latter because it hinders their ability to navigate the rock wall and puts them at a supposed disadvantage.
-This puts them in significant danger, and can result in large bleeding wounds when accidental collisions happen.
-The very nature of rock climbing, where one battles against the force of gravity, is dangerous to begin with, and it is vital that one prioritises being safe over a slight competitive advantage – what if it is your face that is colliding with the wall?
+This puts them in significant danger and can result in large bleeding wounds when accidental collisions happen.
+The very nature of rock climbing, where one battle against the force of gravity, is dangerous, to begin with, and it is vital that one prioritises being safe over a slight competitive advantage – what if it is your face that is colliding with the wall?

 Always wear a helmet!
-It is vital that you protect your brain while doing any sport, really, and cycling puts you at risk of falling off your bike and having your head land on the floor.
-Such accidents can be fatal, and do not underestimate the risks that you are putting ahead of yourself while cycling.
+It is vital that you protect your brain while doing any sport, really, and cycling puts you at risk of falling off your bike and having your headland on the floor.
+Such accidents can be fatal and do not underestimate the risks that you are putting ahead of yourself while cycling.
 Some would even recommend wearing knee pads and elbow guards, as these are designed to break a fall to minimise injury to the wearer.
-Cycling is an almost universal sport, and if one is really dedicated to protecting themselves, I’d recommend using a four wheeled bike, though I doubt anyone would really go for that.
+Cycling is an almost universal sport, and if one is really dedicated to protecting themselves, I’d recommend using a four-wheeled bike, though I doubt anyone would really go for that.